Hellodan1/Hellodan1/README.md

 Hi, I'm hellodan.
-I am a beginner programmer currently I only know java but I plan on learning many more languages.
-I'm interested primarily in game development but I'm honestly quite unsure of what I want to do past university.
+I am a beginner programmer interesting in learning more about computer science

 Next year Im beginning a five year Computer Science program at the University of Guelph :)